yeocak/TinderFood/README.md

 ![](https://raw.githubusercontent.com/yeocak/TinderFood/master/photos_for_github/maingif.gif)

 #### This is discover page.
-You can search 15 random food and you can make your list by throwing the your liked recipes to the right and the ones you don't liked.
+You can search 15 random food and you can make your list by throwing the your liked recipes to the right and the ones you disliked to the left.

 ![](https://raw.githubusercontent.com/yeocak/TinderFood/master/photos_for_github/discovergif.gif)